 At McMenamin & Wing, we understand how devastating it can be to lose a loved one unexpectedly in a work-related accident.
 Not only are we committed to helping your family obtain the full and fair compensation you need for your loved one’s final expenses, but we will also fight to see that justice is done for your loved one.
 We will exhaust every legal option available to ensure that those whose negligence or carelessness played a role in your loved one’s passing are held accountable and penalized for their actions.

 Don’t hesitate to contact our office to speak with a compassionate, experienced wrongful death attorney.
-Call us today at 8-800-123-456 for a consultation to learn more about what your next step should be after a loved one’s wrongful death at work.
+Call us today at (215) 576-7600 for a free consultation to learn more about what your next step should be after a loved one’s wrongful death at work.